 School administrators should not express unnecessary complaints or criticisms concerning an employee in the presence of other employees, students, or parents.
-Employee complaints under this paragraph K shall not be subject to the provisions of Article Thirty-Four but shall first be directed to the appropriate Area Superintendent.
-If the employee is not satisfied with the disposition of the complaint, the complaint shall be submitted to the Deputy Superintendent, Chief of Staff.
-If the employee is not satisfied with the Deputy Superintendent, Chief of Staff's decision, the complaint may be advanced to arbitration for the final and binding decision.
+Employee complaints under this paragraph K shall not be subject to the provisions of Article Thirty-Four but shall first be directed to the Chief School Performance & Accountability Officer.
+If the employee is not satisfied with the disposition of the complaint, the complaint shall be submitted to the Chief of Staff.
+If the employee is not satisfied with the Chief of Staff's decision, the complaint may be advanced to arbitration for the final and binding decision.